jbc-cp/csc202-assignments/README.md

 # csc202-assignments
 A public repo containing the current labs and assignments for 202

+... and maybe some lecture notes to be made visible to students!

-The materials in this repository are (c) 2017--2024 by their respective authors, and may not be used without permission.
+The materials in this repository are (c) 2017--2025 by their respective authors, and may not be used without permission.